alex-gutev/live_cells/docs-src/docs/basics/cell-expressions.md

 applied to cells holding numeric values, return cells which compute the result of the expression.

-This allows a computation to be defined directly as an expression of cells.
+This allows a computed cell to be defined directly as an expression of cells.
 For example the following cell computes the sum of two cells:

 ```dart title="Arithmetic Expressions"